Purple-Code-sh/PUMA560-kinematics-frontend/README.md

 ## Usage

-1. Launch the frontend using `npm start`.
+1. Launch the frontend using `npm run dev`.
 2. Input desired target coordinates and configure the arm.
 3. Press "Calculate Inverse" and observe the results in the 3D scene.